LiQiiiii/DLLM-Survey/README.md

 >
 > 🙋 Please let us know if you find out a mistake or have any suggestions!
 >
-> 🌟 If you find this resource helpful, please consider to star this repository and cite our [research](#citation)!
+> 🌟 If you find this resource helpful, please consider to star this repository and cite our work using this [format](#citation)!

 <p align="center">
 <img src="assets/figure2.svg" width = "95%" alt="" align=center />